ongyiumark/kalamanC/README.md

 <a name=plans></a>
 # Future Plans
+- Fix the memory leaks (yes, there's a lot)
 - Add more built in functions
 - Add a mutable list/collection
 - Improve error messages (it's pretty hard to debug if you have the wrong syntax)